Canterbury gecko

 The Canterbury gecko (Woodworthia brunnea) is a gecko found in the South Island of New Zealand.
 It is also known by the Māori names Waitaha gecko and Moko-pāpā, and as the brown gecko.
 It had previously been placed in a different genus and called Hoplodactylus brunneus, but further study split the genus Hoplodactylus into six genera, with some groups close to the former Hoplodactylus maculatus "Canterbury" being assigned to the new genus Woodworthia.

 The forms are separated geographically but have evolved from a common ancestor.
 Woodworthia geckos belong to the subfamily Diplodactylidae, known to be a primitive group found only in Australia, New Caledonia and New Zealand.
 The significant differences between New Zealand and Australian Diplodactylids may suggest that geckos have been in New Zealand since it broke away from the Gondwana supercontinent 85 million years ago.
 The geckos are usually brown and highly patterned, including striped morphs.
 The eye colour ranges from green, brown to bright yellow and they can occur over a variety of habitats including dune-lands, forests, shrublands, river terraces and bluffs.
 The gecko is endemic to New Zealand.

 Species description and identification

 Geckos are specialised lizards, with large eyes that are permanently open, and large fleshy tongues that are used to clean the eyes and scales of the lips.
 They have "broad scale-like plates on the lower surfaces of their toes which employ millions of microscopic setae (hair-like structures), each with an attracting magnetic force" that gives adhesion to smooth surfaces.
 Woodworthia gecko species are often darker in colour than other New Zealand gecko species.
-Woodworthia cf. brunnea geckos are usually brown, grey or olive with pale bands, blotches or stripes that are bright, and large blackish patches (often on the intact tail).
+Canterbury geckos are usually brown, grey or olive with pale bands, blotches or stripes that are bright, and large blackish patches (often on the intact tail).